FlowFuse/website/src/handbook/development/releases/process.md

 Patch releases are done as needed and have a much lighter process to allow fixes to be released quickly.

-The core `flowforge` repository has some automation in place to help with this process.
+The core `flowfuse` repository has some automation in place to help with this process.
 Until that is rolled out across the other repositories, some of the backporting work must be done manually.

  - Changes must first be PR'd to the `main` branch and reviewed in the normal manner.
  - Before merging, the PR should have the label `backport` added.
- - If in `flowforge/flowforge`, when the PR is merged, an automation will run to create a new PR that backports the change to the maintenance branch.
+ - If in `flowfuse/flowfuse`, when the PR is merged, an automation will run to create a new PR that backports the change to the maintenance branch.
 Otherwise, the backport PR must be manually created.
  - The backport PR must be reviewed and merged in the normal manner.
  - Once all of the required backport PRs are merged, raise a PR on the `maintenance` branch